Child Custody and Changing Child Custody Order

 Changing My Custody Order

+Going to court can be a difficult, time-consuming process, but may be necessary.
 If there is agreement on certain changes to the parenting plan or the separation agreement, you can make a new agreement addressing these changes.
-Going to court can be a difficult, time-consuming process, but may be necessary for deciding your issues.
-You can speak to a lawyer who can explain the steps indicated in your order/agreement for changes, as well as if there are facts that can make a strong case for changing or ending an order.
+A lawyer can explain the steps indicated in your order/agreement for changes.

 If you wish to understand more about the variation of orders or wish to speak with a professional for advice and possibly representation, do not hesitate to contact us, and our specialist Family Lawyers can discuss your matter in more detail over a free consultation.
 You can reach our office at 905-366-0202 or contact us through our website here.